The Importance of Mental Health

 - An eligible victim may receive up to three mental health counseling sessions.

-- If the therapist determines additional treatment will be necessary once a victim or derivative victim reaches the session limit, the provider must submit an Additional Treatment Plan.
+- If the therapist determines additional treatment will be necessary once a victim or derivative victim reaches the session limit, the provider must submit an Additional Treatment Plan along with the Initial Treatment Plan.
 If approved, CalVCB may authorize a limited number of additional sessions.

 Who You Can Meet With